wookdev/wookdev.github.io/_posts/2014-06-14-sarah-lacy-interviews-al-gore.md

 1. His discussion about how our democracy has been "hacked" into not functioning as the founding fathers intended.
-1. Edward Snowden: Not a hero, broke the laws, but did us a huge service in exposing constitutional violations that probably make the NSA <strong>less</strong> effective in doing its job.
+1. Edward Snowden: Not a hero, broke the laws, but did us a huge service in exposing constitutional violations that probably make the NSA **less** effective in doing its job.

 It is long, but I enjoyed the whole thing.
 Watch it here: